The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 #7.
 Imperial College London

 Imperial College London is a one-of-a-kind institution in the UK, focusing solely on science, engineering, medicine, and business.
-Imperial offers an education that is research-led, exposing you to real-world challenges with no easy answers, teaching that opens everything up to questions and opportunities to work across multi-cultural, multi-national teams.
+Imperial offers an education that is research-led, exposing you to real-world challenges with no easy answers, and teaching that opens everything up to questions and opportunities to work across multicultural, multinational teams.

-Imperial is based in South Kensington in London, in an area known as ‘Albertopolis’, Prince Albert and Sir Henry Cole’s 19th-century vision for an area where science and the arts would come together.
-As a result, Imperial’s neighbors include a number of world-leading cultural organizations including the Science, Natural History, and Victoria and Albert museums; the Royal Colleges of Art and Music; and the Royal Albert Hall, where all of their students also graduate.
+Imperial is based in South Kensington, London, in an area known as ‘Albertopolis’, Prince Albert and Sir Henry Cole’s 19th-century vision for a place where science and the arts would come together.
+As a result, Imperial’s neighbours include a number of world-leading cultural organisations, including the Science, Natural History, and Victoria and Albert museums; the Royal Colleges of Art and Music; and the Royal Albert Hall, where all of their students also graduate.

 The number of award winners, Nobel Prize holders, and prestigious Fellowships (Royal Society, Royal Academy of Engineering, Academy of Medical Sciences) amongst their staff is a testament to the outstanding contributions they have made in their respective fields.